This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

 Legislation

-The Lords 'tidies up' the Bus Services (No.2) Bill and begins to examine the Employment Rights Bill.
+The Lords 'tidied up' the Bus Services (No.2) Bill and began to examine the Employment Rights Bill.

 Wednesday